Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Automatically playing videos can be a great way to get users to interact with your content.
 At the same time, it can be detrimental to the user experience to play videos automatically each time they open up your app or webpage.

-This tutorial will help you understand how autoplay works along with understanding use cases for enabling autoplay.
+This tutorial will help you understand how autoplay works and use cases for enabling autoplay.

-All browser vendors (such as Chrome and Safari) have different policies and algorithms which determine whether or a not a video will be allowed automatically play.
-The requirements varies between browsers, but these are the general conditions that will give your videos a better chance of being autoplayed:
+All browser vendors (such as Chrome and Safari) have different policies and algorithms that determine whether or not a video will be allowed to play automatically.
+The requirements vary between browsers, but these are the general conditions that will give your videos a better chance of being autoplayed:

 • Your video element is muted with the muted attribute